xurxe/screenreader-multilanguage-experiment/2020-04/3-results.md

 ## Analysis

 I did some analysis.
-Check out [the Google spreadsheet](https://docs.google.com/spreadsheets/d/1pzFHgOq6djG-131ogKMdjjQIvWj0NunMrV0_Phs9jas/), on the "Analysis" tab.
-Some highlights:
+Check out [the Google sheet's Analysis tab](https://docs.google.com/spreadsheets/d/1pzFHgOq6djG-131ogKMdjjQIvWj0NunMrV0_Phs9jas/edit#gid=1084790845):

 - All combinations had major issues that severely impact users, but the issues varied wildly.
 - The element with most language trouble (average score: 1.23 out of 3) was the page title.
 This is a relatively minor problem, because it's often only heard once, and it usually matches the top-level heading of the page.